ovh/docs/pages/public_cloud/ai_machine_learning/notebook_guide_troubleshooting/guide.en-gb.md

 ### I don't see my data synchronized in the Object Storage

-When you create an AI Notebook, we copy your data in attached Object Storage containers near you compute resources (`CPU` and `GPU`) to increase performance and reduce latency.
+When you create an AI Notebook, we copy your data in attached Object Storage containers near your compute resources (`CPU` and `GPU`) to increase performance and reduce latency.

 > [!primary]
 >
 > When you write data inside an attached volume, we wait for the AI Notebook to stop to synchronize back your data.
 >

-If you are unable to see your synchronized data, please ensure the following:
+If you are unable to see your synchronized data, please ensure that:

 - **Your notebook is stopped:** To see your synchronized data in the Object Storage, your notebook must be stopped beforehand.
 The status of your notebook must be stopped (red colored).
-If your notebook is `STOPPING`, wait a few moments and you will be able to see your synchronized data.
+If your notebook is `STOPPING`, wait a little and you will be able to see your synchronized data.

 - **Your object container is not empty:** If your object container is empty, you may not have saved your data in the right place when using it in your notebook.
 Check how the volume was mounted when you started your notebook.